foliant-docs/foliantcontrib.dbdoc/README.md

 DBDoc generates documentation by querying database structure.
 That's why you will need client libraries installed on your computer before running the preprocessor.

+**PosgreSQL**

 PostgreSQL will be installed automatically with the preprocessor.

+**Oracle**

-But Oracle libraries are proprietary, so we cannot include them even in our [Docker distribution](https://hub.docker.com/r/foliant/foliant/tags).
+Oracle libraries are proprietary, so we cannot include them even in our [Docker distribution](https://hub.docker.com/r/foliant/foliant/tags).
 So, if you are planning on using DBDoc to document Oracle databases, first install the [Instant Client](https://www.oracle.com/database/technologies/instant-client.html).

 > If you search the web, you can find ways to install Oracle Instant Client inside your Docker image, just saying.

+**Microsoft SQL Server**

+On Windows you will need to install MS SQL Server.

+On Unix you will first need to install [unixODBC](http://www.unixodbc.org/), and then — the ODBC driver.
+Microsoft has a detailed instructions on how to install the driver [on Linux](https://docs.microsoft.com/en-us/sql/connect/odbc/linux-mac/installing-the-microsoft-odbc-driver-for-sql-server) and [on Mac](https://docs.microsoft.com/en-us/sql/connect/odbc/linux-mac/install-microsoft-odbc-driver-sql-server-macos).

 ### Preprocessor